 - Veritas InfoScale products are discovered and assigned as a single version to the maintenance level.
 Each system can also have one or more patches applied. - Base releases are accessible from FileConnect that requires customer serial numbers.
-Maintenance and patch releases can be automatically downloaded from SORT. - Patches can be installed using automated installers from the 6.0.1 version or later. - Patches can now be detected to prevent upgrade conflict.
+Maintenance and patch releases can be automatically downloaded from SORT. - Patches can be installed using automated installers. - Patches can now be detected to prevent upgrade conflict.
 Patch releases are not offered as a combined release.
 They are only available from Veritas Technical Support on a need basis.